 COVID-19 Symptoms

-Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
+Older adults and people with severe underlying medical conditions are at higher risk for more serious complications from COVID-19.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 These symptoms may appear 2-14 days after exposure to the virus: